+On November 30, 2008 an important budget amendment that would improve access to library programs and services throughout the county, was placed before the Erie County Legislature.
+The library is GRATEFUL for this validation of our purpose and our plans for the future.
 This is a ringing endorsement that the Library has genuine value in our community and manages the financial resources entrusted to it responsibly and with vision, never losing sight of the end users -- the real people who rely on us and whose taxes support our efforts.
-The initiatives are summarized by community, benefit to the public and cost below and in the pages that follow.
+To be included in the 2008 Budget, this amendment must be approved by the County Legislature, which is scheduled to consider budget amendments on Tuesday, December 4, 2007.
+Public input on this important amendment is needed now more than ever!
+The proposals are summarized in the below and detailed by location, benefit to the public and cost in the pages that follow.